clastix/kubectl-login/README.md

       --k8s-server-ca-path string       Path to the Kubernetes API server certificate authority PEM encoded file --kubeconfig-path string          Path to the generated kubeconfig file upon resulting login procedure to access the Kubernetes cluster (default "oidc.kubeconfig")
-      --oidc-client-id string           The OIDC client ID provided --oidc-insecure-skip-tls-verify   Disable TLS certificate verification for the OIDC server --oidc-server string              The OIDC server URL to connect to --oidc-server-ca-path string      Path to the OIDC server certificate authority PEM encoded file
+      --oidc-client-id string           The OIDC client ID provided --oidc-client-timeout duration    Define the timeout in duration for the HTTP requests to the OIDC server --oidc-insecure-skip-tls-verify   Disable TLS certificate verification for the OIDC server --oidc-server string              The OIDC server URL to connect to --oidc-server-ca-path string      Path to the OIDC server certificate authority PEM encoded file